Skip to content

 For 1988 Senna joined established star Prost at McLaren, beginning what would become one of F1's most storied rivalries.

-In 1992 McLaren could not match the mighty Williams car, but Senna managed three wins including a memorable fifth triumph in Monaco.
+1991 was by far Senna's most comfortable success, winning seven races to finish 24 points clear of Nigel Mansell in second, but in McLaren could not match the mighty Williams car, although Senna managed three wins including a memorable fifth triumph in Monaco.

 Frustrated at being unable to secure a switch to Williams for 1993 after being vetoed by their new signing Prost, Senna continued in F1 with McLaren, earning five victories and finishing a distant second in the championship to his old nemesis.